NAL

 Start Percentage:

-• All Ages: Recommend that all Primary Players start in 25% of official matches
+• All Ages: Recommend that all Players start in 25% of official matches

 • U13, U14 & U15: Recommend that all players participate in 50% of minutes per week